fixrtm/fixRTM/src/main/resources/README.txt

 This software uses jbsdiff, a library made by malensek and contributors published under 2-Clause BSD License (see jbsdiff-LICENSE.txt).

-This software uses rhino, a library made by mozilla and contributors published under Mozilla Public License Version 2.0 (see rhino-LICENSE.txt).
+This software uses Sai, a JavaScript runtime library made by anatawa12 and other contributors, a fork of Rhino, the one made by Mozilla foundation and contributors published under Mozilla Public License Version 2.0 (see sai-LICENSE.txt).

 This software is made with Intellij IDEA, a IDE made by JetBrains s.r.o. and contributors.